 Prosper, LendingClub and Upstart are peer-to-peer (P2P) lenders.
 Upstart is the youngest of the three, established in the spring of 2012.
 Prosper and LendingClub were founded in 2005 and 2006, respectively.

-Prosper and Upstart solely deal in personal loans, but LendingClub includes a few more options in its suite of lending solutions.
-Outside of personal loans, you can also find auto refinancing, business loans and patient financing for physicians through LendingClub.
-All three providers operate online only.
+Prosper and Upstart solely deal in personal loans, but LendingClub has a few more options in its suite of lending solutions, including auto refinancing, business loans and patient financing for physicians through LendingClub.
+All three providers operate online.

 What is a peer-to-peer lender?

 Peer-to-peer lenders are providers that source the funds for your loan from individual investors, rather than from a bank.
-These investors — or “peers” — can usually partially or fully fund a loan.
+These investors — or “peers” — can choose to partially or fully fund a loan.

 Which offers lower interest rates?

 While Upstart has a higher starting APR, its maximum rate is about 5% less than its competitors.
-This means that even if you don’t qualify for the lowest APR these lenders offer, you don’t have to worry about being charged more than 30% on the high end.
+This means that even if you don’t qualify for the lowest APR these lenders offer, you don’t have to worry about being charged more than 30% in interest and other fees.

 Which comes with fewer fees?

-While you aren’t subject to prepayment fees with Prosper, the lender does charge an origination fee of 1% to 5% of the borrowed amount.
-If you want to make repayments by check, there’s a $5 processing fee.
-And payments over 15 days late carry penalty that’s the greater of $15 or 5% of the unpaid amount.
-Returned and failed payments are also met with a $15 fee.
+Prosper charges an origination fee of 1% to 5% of the borrowed amount.
+If you want to pay by check, there’s a $5 processing fee.
+There is also a late fee of $15 or 5% of the amount due and an insufficient funds fee of $15.

-Prosper wins out by holding the lowest range for origination fees, charging no more than 5% of the loan amount.
+Prosper wins out by having the lowest range for origination fees, charging no more than 5% of the loan amount.
 Unless you qualify for Upstart’s 0% APR, Prosper will definitely make you pay less in fees.

 After weighing the pros and cons, Lucas ends up choosing Prosper.
-Since he doesn’t need the money right away, funding speed isn’t as important as the APR and origination costs.
-Because Prosper offers a longer grace period with payments — and potentially a lower APR and origination fee — it seems like the best fit for his circumstances.
+Since he doesn’t need the money right away, funding speed isn’t as important as the APR and origination fee.
+And because Prosper offers a longer grace period with payments — and potentially a lower APR and origination fee — it seems like the best fit for his needs.

 Which has a better reputation?